TodoGuide/todo.guide.ui.web/README.md

 Launches the test runner in the interactive watch mode.
 See the React docs for [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### Debugging

+This project has been setup to use the [VS Code Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome).
+For more information on using VS Code with React, check out [the tutorial](https://code.visualstudio.com/docs/nodejs/reactjs-tutorial).

+To debug:

+Set a break-point then run `npm start` to get the app running.
+To attach the debugger, press `F5` or click `▶️` in VS Code.
+Once the debugger is attached, you may need to refresh the page to hit your breakpoint.

+### Linting

+We use the AirBNB rules for ESLint.

 ### Build for Production

 ```bash